wangqingbaidu/bangu/README.md

 >#### 13. 2017-2-28 Add BanguWeb which is based on Django.
 >>One can chat with bangu by visiting bangu's ip.
 Use the given format  `$BANGUIP/api/chattingDisplay?info=Hello Bangu!`.
 Later I will develop an Android app for chatting.

+>#### 14. 2017-4-10 Add Android bangu app.
+>>Change ip address to your own BanguWeb's ip in settings, App can be used to interact with bangu by using voice.

 ![](http://i.imgur.com/30cNz9i.png)

 ## Hardware Required